bartwell/kick/README.md

 ### Multiplatform Settings

 Edit values stored with [Multiplatform Settings](https://github.com/russhwolf/multiplatform-settings).
 Register as many storages as you need and switch between them at runtime.
+**Note:** Multiplatform Settings doesn’t expose metadata about field types, so Kick can only display and edit values as plain text.
+When type information becomes available, it will be possible to implement type‑specific views — for example, a switch for Boolean or a numeric input for Int, Long, Double, or Float.

 ### File Explorer